 This section is about approaches involving simple models that are capable of reproducing the emergence of multi-level network structures based on the degree to which the units (individuals) are able to contribute to the efficiency (capacity to operate on a high level) of the system.
-We shall adopt terminologies that are, on one hand, used in statistical mechanics and network science, while, on the on the other hand, being typically used in the context of organizations and the underlying networks of collaborations.
+We shall adopt terminologies that are, on one hand, used in statistical mechanics and network science, while, on the other hand, are also typically used in the context of organizations and the underlying networks of collaborations.
 However, we expect this framework to be applicable to a significantly larger class of systems.
-Thus we consider the groups of humans as a paradigm, but our approach is so general that it is expected to be applicable to simpler systems such as groups of collaborating animals (apes, wolfs, etc.) as well as complex machines constructed by people.
+Thus, we consider the groups of humans as a paradigm, but our approach is so general that it is expected to be applicable to simpler systems, such as groups of collaborating animals (apes, wolfs, etc.), as well as complex machines constructed by people.

-There are only relatively few works on how a hierarchical network structure emerges.
-We first briefly discuss two works that describe the emergence of networks which have undirected edges only, but can be considered to be hierarchical from the point self-similarity.
+© The Author(s) 2018 A. Zafeiris and T. Vicsek, Why We Live in Hierarchies?
+SpringerBriefs in Complexity, https://doi.org/10.1007/978-3-319-70483-8_5 There are only relatively few works on how a hierarchical network structure emerges.
+We first briefly discuss two works that describe the emergence of networks having only undirected edges, but that can be considered to be hierarchical from the point of view of self-similarity.
 Mengistu et al. (2016) investigate the changing structure of networks using evolutionary arguments.
-They evolved graphs which can be regarded as computational abstractions of animal brains.
+They evolved graphs that can be regarded as computational abstractions of animal brains.
 Such structures are commonly called artificial neural networks (ANNs) and can solve hierarchical Boolean logic problems (Fig. 5.1).
-Evolving the ANNs with or without a cost for network connections leads to qualitatively different results.
-Specifically, the experimental treatment selects for maximizing performance and minimizing connection costs (performance and connection cost, P&CC), whereas the control treatment selects for performance only (performance alone, PA)
+Evolving the ANNs with or without a cost to network connections leads to qualitatively different results.
+Specifically, the experimental treatment selects so as to maximize performance and minimize connection costs (performance and connection cost, P&CC), whereas the control treatment selects for performance only (performance alone, PA)

-A comparison of the evolved networks (under varying conditions) resulted in the conclusion that the P&CC networks are significantly more hierarchical, modular, than those of the P&A ones and solve significantly more sub-problems.
+A comparison of the evolved networks (under varying conditions) resulted in the conclusion that the P&CC networks are significantly more hierarchical-and modular-than those of the P&A ones, and solve a significantly greater number of sub-problems.